 - Gum irritation and erosion: If used consistently, charcoal’s abrasive nature can irritate your gums and eventually cause gum erosion.
 Once this happens, you could be at risk for gum disease and bone loss.

-- May affect medicine absorption: Since activated charcoal is used to treat accidental poison ingestion, research suggests that, if you swallow charcoal powder or charcoal toothpaste, it could absorb some of your medicine, making it less effective.
+- May affect medicine absorption: Since activated charcoal is used to treat accidental poison ingestion, research suggests that, if you swallow charcoal powder or charcoal toothpaste, it could absorb some of your medicine.

 - Could ruin dental restorations: Charcoal’s abrasiveness might scratch your existing porcelain or composite restorations like veneers or crowns.
 Particles of food and drink can settle in these micro-scratches, making them appear dull.
 Since porcelain and composite don’t respond to traditional whitening methods, you’ll have to replace them.